 you can just sit down and craft from with a pile of felt and thread.

 Zodiac Felties is published by Ivy Press.
 RRP £8.99.
-It's available from Amazon USA and Amazon UK.
+It's available from Amazon USA, Amazon UK, The Book Depository and many other bookshops.

 Like the look of this book?
 I'm giving away my copy of Zodiac Felties to one lucky crafter...
 Check back tomorrow for your chance to enter the giveaway :)